-I am a Ph.D. candidate in Speech, Language & Hearing Sciences at Boston University (BU).
-Here, I work with the support and mentorship of Dr. Swathi Kiran in the Center for Brain Recovery.
+I am a Ph.D. candidate in Speech, Language & Hearing Sciences at Boston University (BU) and an incoming Postdoctoral Research Fellow in the Department of Neurology at Johns Hopkins University School of Medicine.

 When I am not working, I am spending time with my family, shooting hoops, and reading.